kudelskisecurity/scannerl/README.md

 Scannerl is a modular distributed fingerprinting engine implemented by [Kudelski Security](https://www.kudelskisecurity.com/).
 Scannerl can fingerprint
-many thousands of targets on a single host, but can just as easily be distributed across multiple hosts.
+thousands of targets on a single host, but can just as easily be distributed across multiple hosts.
 Scannerl is to fingerprinting what zmap is to port scanning.